canonical/phone-docs/en/scopes/tutorials/write-a-xml-scope-in-cpp.md

 ![](../../../media/25934cef-bece-44c0-ac9e-5158403a9bce-cms_page_media/148/scope-wizard-step3-xml1-700x371.png)

-If you need more help to get started with the SDK, have a look at the [SDKsetup article](/apps/sdk/tutorials/creating-an-sdk-app-project/).
+If you need more help to get started with the SDK, have a look at the [SDK setup article](/apps/sdk/tutorials/creating-an-sdk-app-project/).

-**Note:** Even if you are used to the [security policies](/en/publish/security-policy-groups/) of the platform, there is one more thing you need to know with scopes : if you need to use the network at some point, you won’t be able to access user data.
+**Note**: Even if you are used to the [security policies](/en/publish/security-policy-groups/) of the platform, there is one more thing you need to know with scopes : if you need to use the network at some point, you won’t be able to access user data.
 This is a logical privacy policy to avoid user data extraction without explicit consent.

 ## Testing your scope